Green Ridge State Forest Swimming Spots swimming hole in Maryland

 Cool, clear waters ideal for swimming and tubing

-Rugged, forested setting with stunning rock formations
+Rugged, forested setting with striking rock formations

 Rich wildlife and plant life perfect for nature enthusiasts